replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 The `api/v1/app/updates` endpoint returns details about new releases that are available to an instance for upgrade.
 If your application includes an admin console, you could use the `api/v1/app/updates` endpoint to allow your users to easily check for available updates from the admin console.

-Additionally, to make it easier for users to upgrade to new versions of your application, you could provide customer-specific upgrade instructions in your admin console by injecting values returned by the `/api/v1/license/info` endpoint.
+Additionally, to make it easier for users to upgrade to new versions of your application, you could provide customer-specific upgrade instructions in your admin console by injecting values returned by the `/api/v1/license/info` and `/api/vi/app/info` endpoints.

 The following example shows how you could include a page in your application's admin console that lists available updates and also provides customer-specific upgrade instructions: